andrijazupic/lcquery/README.md

   SkyMapper, ZTF.
 Converted UTC → TDB and given a barycentric light-travel correction computed at the source position.
 - **Heliocentric JD (HJD)** — ASAS-SN, OGLE.
 The heliocentric correction is first *undone* (recovering topocentric UTC), then redone to the barycentre.
-Because the HJD↔BJD difference varies through the year (up to a few seconds), this round trip — not a constant offset — is what yields a correct `BJD_TDB`.
+Because the HJD↔BJD difference drifts by up to a few seconds over years — the Sun's wobble around the barycentre, driven mainly by Jupiter's ~12-yr orbit, since Earth's annual motion cancels in the difference — this round trip, not a constant offset, is what yields a correct `BJD_TDB`.
 - **Already barycentric** — Gaia (TCB transit time), K2 (BKJD), TESS (BTJD).
 No light-travel correction is applied; only the time scale is put onto TDB (a ~20 s shift for Gaia's TCB).